Ladysnake/Cardinal-Components-API/src/testmod/readme.md

 - `dev.onyxstudios.componenttest`: root package
     - `vita`: component classes
-        - `Vita`: the interface defining Vita behaviour
+        - `Vita`: the interface defining the vita component
         - `BaseVita`: base implementation
         - `AmbientVita`: abstract synchronized extension of `BaseVita` with custom behaviour
             - `LevelVita`: global implementation of `AmbientVita`
             - `WorldVita`: world-aware implementation of `AmbientVita`
-        - `ChunkVita`: chunk-aware, synchronized implementation of `BaseVita`
+        - `SyncedVita`: synchronized implementation of `BaseVita`
-        - `EntityVita`: entity-aware extension of `BaseVita` with custom behaviour
+        - `EntityVita`: entity-specific extension of `BaseVita` with custom behaviour
-        - `PlayerVita`: synchronized extension of `EntityVita`
+        - `PlayerVita`: player-specific, synchronized extension of `EntityVita` with custom respawn behaviour
+    - `CardinalComponentsTest`: mod initialization
-    - `CardinalComponentsTest`: registration + callbacks
+    - `TestComponents`: component registration
     - `VitalityCondenser`: a custom block re-implementing `BlockProvider`, interacting with chunk and ambient vita
     - `VitalityStickItem`: a custom item that attaches a `BaseVita` instance to its item stacks
     - `VitalityZombieEntity`: a custom entity that attaches an `EntityVita` instance to itself